Talk With an Expert

-The purpose is to give attendees of the new FOR508 real filesystem and memory images that they will examine in class to detect, identify, and forensicate APT-based activities across these systems in class.
+The purpose is to give attendees real filesystem and memory images that they will examine in class to detect, identify, and forensicate APT-based activities across these systems in class.
 The goal is to give students who attend the course "real world" data to analyze.
 The goal was to create attack data to use in our courses at SANS so our students could have a direct feel for what it is like to investigate advanced adversaries.

 As a part of that exercise, the main spearphishing attack was the result of a Java Applet attack.
 It can be clearly seen in this super timeline created as a part of the course.
 We find the exact pivot point in the timeline using memory analysis - both Redline from MANDIANT and Volatility in the SIFT Workstation.